Standardized Interpretable Fairness Measures for Continuous Risk Scores

 \subsection{Relating Wasserstein and ROC biases}

-We now reveal some connections of the distribution-free Wasserstein disparity measures with the ROC-based disparity measures.
+We now reveal some connections of the standardized Wasserstein disparity measures with the ROC-based disparity measures.
 We first consider the general case of the Wasserstein distance between two random variables $X,Y$ quantile-transformed by $Z$.

 For the following section, we require $\ROC_{X,X}(r) = r$.
 This is fulfilled, whenever $F_X$ is continuous and strictly monontonic increasing, so it permits a well-defined inverse, or if the ROC-curve is interpolated linearly from finite data.